laurentmackay/CPM_RD_matlab/README.md

 ```
 r1*X1 + r2*X2 + ... + rN*XN <-> p1*X1 + p2*X2 + ... + pN*XN; forward_rate , backward_rate
 ```
 depending on whether one wishes the reaction to be reversible or not.
+In the absence of an explicit stoichiometric coefficient, a value of 1 is assumed.

 #### Variable definitions
 While we have used the name of a rate "constant", the value of the rate constants specified above may in fact be functions of the chemical species (e.g., when QSSA has already been applied to the model).
 In such a case, one may define the rate constants to be variable quantities by using simple algebraic expressions.